Planning In-person 4-H events during COVID

 To ensure the appropriate use of these materials, please download copies and send to volunteers as attached files as opposed to providing them with the URL.

-- Basic Safety Standards (Aug 2021) - UC ANR Basic Safety Standards that must be followed for all in-person activities.
+- Basic Safety Standards (effective September 2.
+2022) - UC ANR Basic Safety Standards that must be followed for all in-person activities.
 These standards are minimum requirements for conducting in-person 4-H activities.
+Download Basic Safety Standards infographic (PDF).

 - Planning Strategies for In-person Meetings (Aug 2021) - this document gives meeting planners tips and ideas when planning in-person meetings.